Phonics is the foundation for writing and reading,

 “Once you learn to read, you will be forever free,” (Frederick Douglass).

-At St. Mary’s we believe that effective Systematic Synthetic Phonics teaching is essential to developing the early reading and writing skills that children need upon entry to the school.
-It is also a statutory part of the English National Curriculum.
+At St Mary’s we believe that effective Synthetic Phonics teaching is essential to developing reading and writing skills that children need.

 The link below is the reading home page on the Oxford Owl website.
 It has some great links for parents so you can involve yourself with your children's phonics journey.

 Your child will be taught phonics sounds in sets.
 You can ask your child’s teacher what set they are currently working on and use the resources below to support them at home.
 Ask your child to use “Fred Talk,” to sound out and say the green words.
 Your child will also be learning red words.
 Red words are what we call words the children cannot sound out as they do not follow the phonics language patterns.

 Parent video: How to say the sounds: https://video.link/w/poLbc

 The Ruth Miskin website provides further videos to help parents develop their understanding of how we teach children to read and write using Read Write Inc. phonics.